sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 ![Convolution_process](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Convolution_process.png)

 This operation can be described as follows: filter **g**, with its window of given size, slides over the whole image with a given step (for example 1 or 2), then at each step elementwise multiplication process of two windows is done (filter window and appropriate image window), and result is summed and written into new matrix.
-Depending on the method of processing the edges of the original matrix, the resulted matrix may be less than the original, the same size or larger.
+Depending on the method of processing the edges of the original matrix, the resulted matrix may be less than the original, the same size or larger (in this example, obtained feature map is 3x3 size, but it can be 5x5 - the same with original input area, or even larger, or any other different size depending on the approach).

 ### <a name="Pooling Layer">Pooling Layer</a>